 Guidelines for nominations:

-- A nominee must have been actively engaged in genealogy in the United States for a at least ten years, must have been deceased for at least five years at the time of nomination, and must have made contributions to the field of genealogy judged to be of lasting significance in ways that were unique, pioneering, or exemplary.
+- A nominee must have been actively engaged in genealogy in the United States for at least ten years, must have been deceased for at least five years at the time of nomination, and must have made contributions to the field of genealogy judged to be of lasting significance in ways that were unique, pioneering, or exemplary.

 - The National Genealogy Hall of Fame is an educational project in which the entire genealogical community is invited to participate.
 Affiliation with the National Genealogical Society is not required.